-- a) Open the grease applicator included with your processor kit and apply all of the thermal grease in the applicator to the center of the topside of the new processor. - b) Place the heat sink on the processor. - c) Tighten the four retention sockets to secure the heat sink to the server module system board.
+a) Open the grease applicator included with your processor kit and apply all of the thermal grease in the applicator to the center of the topside of the new processor.

+- b) Place the heat sink onto the processor. - c) Tighten the four screws to secure the heat sink to the server module board.